 The Japanese multinational conglomerate company, Sony has applied for a new patent application at the US Patent and Trademark Office for a new Sony PlayStation.

-According to a foreign forum user, who confirmed that Sony had recently filed a new patent with the United States of America Patent and Trademark Office, said the patent is about “bandwidth management,” which allows users to allot bandwidth to each device and application in their network manually.
+A foreign forum user confirmed that Sony had recently filed a new patent with the United States of America Patent and Trademark Office, said the patent is about “bandwidth management,” which allows users to allot bandwidth to each device and application in their network manually.

-With the new patent application by Sony PS, when granted, users will now be allowed to manually adjust network bandwidth.
+With the new patent application by Sony PS, users will now be allowed to manually adjust network bandwidth when granted.